 The program provides services under the Healthcare for Homeless Veterans contract with the Sioux Falls Veterans Affairs Healthcare System.
 The goal is to rapidly reduce homelessness among veterans using short-term intensive services designed to reduce barriers to community housing.
 The Sioux Falls VA homeless case managers refer individuals to the Berakhah House to provide safe, monitored, and structured housing for veterans.

 The length of stay for the majority of residents is 60 days.
-During their stay veterans are provided meals, supportive services, and group activities designed to overcome barriers to independent living.
+During their stay, veterans are provided meals, supportive services, and group activities designed to overcome barriers to independent living.

-Veterans Per Diem Program is a VA-funded partnership with Volunteers of America, Dakotas where eligible homeless veterans can be housed in community-based apartments for 6-24 months.
+Veterans Per Diem Program is a VA-funded partnership with Volunteers of America, Dakotas where eligible veterans can be housed in community-based apartments for 6-24 months.
 Upon completion of the program, veterans will assume the lease and this will become their permanent housing.